firsttris/ccu-addon-mui/README.md

 A modern, fast, and responsive Progressive Web App (PWA) for your CCU3 with an integrated WebSocket server.

-Whether you're a developer looking to contribute or a user seeking a better interface for your CCU3, this project has something for you.
-Dive in to explore the features, installation steps, and how you can get involved.

 # Motivation

 My motivation was to have a user-friendly app for the tablet in our kitchen, allowing us to conveniently control all devices in the house.